mattiasw/ExifReader/README.md

 }
 ```

-Then, if you didn't install ExifReader yet, just run `npm install exifreader`.
+Then, if you didn't install ExifReader yet, run `npm install exifreader`.
 Otherwise you have to re-build the library:

 ```bash
 npm rebuild exifreader
 ```

-If you use `yarn`, simply run `yarn add exifreader` to rebuild the library.
+If you use `yarn`, run `yarn add exifreader` to rebuild the library.

 After that the new bundle is here: `node_modules/exifreader/dist/exif-reader.js`